 There are no solar performance payments, which reward solar owners for the electricity their panels produce on an ongoing basis, available in Utah.
 However, Utah residents can take advantage of net metering (see below).

 For the most part, Utah’s legislation has done a nice job of enacting favorable net metering, RPS, and interconnection policies, thereby making solar attractive and attainable for state residents.

-The state of Utah has established an excellent net metering policy that is applicable to residential systems up to 25 kW and non-residential systems up to 2 MW.
+The state of Utah has established an excellent net metering policy that is applicable to residential renewable energy systems up to 25 kW and non-residential systems up to 2 MW.

 Utah’s Renewable Portfolio Standard, or RPS, requires that 20 percent of the state’s power must come from renewable sources by 2025.
 If this goal is not met, it’s the utility companies who will take the hit and be charged expensive fees.

-This is good news for homeowners in Utah who looking to go solar because it results in favorable state solar policies and incentives.
+This is good news for Utah homeowners who are looking to go solar because it results in favorable state solar policies and incentives.

-Utah has some of the most solar-friendly policies in the country when it comes to plugging into the grid.
+Utah has some of the most solar-friendly policies in the country when it comes to plugging into the grid after a solar installation.

 The interconnection rules and procedures are straightforward, and if the system on top of your roof is smaller than 10 kW, you won’t be required to purchase any insurance coverage or install an external disconnect switch.